github/semantic/docs/💡ProTip!.md

 ### Pretty-printing

 By default, GHCi prints the results of expressions using their `Show` instances, which can be particularly difficult to read for large recursive structures like `Term`s and `Diff`s.
-The project’s [`.ghci` file][] provides `:pretty` & `:no-pretty` macros which respectively enable & disable colourized, pretty-printed formatting of result values instead.
-These macros depend on the the `pretty-show` & `hscolour` packages.
+The project’s [`.ghci.sample`][] file provides `:pretty` & `:no-pretty` macros which respectively enable & disable colourized, pretty-printed formatting of result values instead.
+These macros depend on the the `pretty-simple` package.

-Since `:reload`ing resets local bindings, the [`.ghci` file][] also provides a convenient `:r` macro which reloads and then immediately re-enables `:pretty`.
+Since `:reload`ing resets local bindings, the file also provides a convenient `:r` macro which reloads and then immediately re-enables `:pretty`.

 You can use `:pretty` & `:no-pretty` like so: